JustinH11235/pokerstars-v2/README.md

     - Find the server IP Address that you want to connect to (e.g. `something.a.b.c`)
     - In your terminal, run the command `python3 client.py something.a.b.c`

+### Notes

+- Using `python client.py IP --no-auto-update` will disable the auto-update feature, which keeps your client up to date with the latest version on GitHub.

 ## Server Installation Instructions